illinois/clip-illinois/README.md

 # FAQ
 ## Does this work on Windows?

-No. If you create an equivalent script for Windows please email angrave.
+No. If you create an equivalent Windows script and would like to add it to this project please email Angrave.

 ## Q. Where is the source code?